Gertje823/Microsoft-stream-url-scraper/README.md

 # Microsoft Stream URL Scraper

 This script scrapes all video urls on Microsoft Stream.
-It put all the urls in a single text file so you can easaly download the videos with [destreamer](https://github.com/snobu/destreamer)
+It put all the urls in a single text file so you can easily download the videos with [destreamer](https://github.com/snobu/destreamer)

 # How to use